lacework/ops/aws-access-key/README.md

 > To rotate your key, run the following CLI commands:
 >
-> ```aws iam create-access-key --user-name Alice```
+> ```aws iam create-access-key --user-name <user_name>```
-> ```aws iam update-access-key --access-key-id <OLD ACCESS KEY> --status Inactive --user-name Alice```
+> ```aws iam update-access-key --access-key-id <OLD ACCESS KEY> --status Inactive --user-name <user_name>```
 >
 > For more information visit https://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/

 Here's what a sample slack message looks like:
 <img src="https://user-images.githubusercontent.com/55153449/94055879-84f36500-fdab-11ea-9552-0c1d3dd18436.png">

 The code uses a DynamoDB table to track state, mostly to avoid spamming users with multiple Jiras and Slack messages.
-It keeps track of the last time a user was messaged.
-By default, this uses the table `iam-access-key-alert` and will automaticaly create it if missing.
+It keeps track of the last time a user was messaged on slack by access key.
+By default, this uses the table `iam-access-key-alert` and will automaticaly create such a table if it does not exist.

 _Note_: By default, users are only ping'd on Slack if they have not been ping'd in the last 24 hours _and_ the configuration parameter `send_slack` is `True`.
 Likewise, Jira issues will only be filed if there isn't a prior open Jira _and_ `create_jira` is `True`.

-The script uses DynamoDB to keep track of the last time we ping'd a user regarding their expiring/expired access key, if a table does not exist, then the code will create a table - so that you don't have to worry about this.

 See below for other configuration options.

 ### Observabilty & Monitoring
-We run this through Telegraf and the output is InfluxDB formatted.
+We run this through Telegraf and the output is InfluxDB formatted by default.
 You can adjust the output plugin for your environment.

+As shown from the example below, the metrics dumped include the last 5 digits of the access key, the account alias, and the key age.
+Note that metrics for ALL keys will be dumped into STDOUT, regardless of their status.

 Example output:
 ```
 iam,name=dev_afiunel,key=VHXVM,status=disabled,accountAlias=lacework-devtest age=197
 ```

+From here, T

 ## Getting Started